 In South African English, some things are different from British English: We often say 'ja' for 'yes', or we call the trainers on our feet 'trakkies' and say 'lekker' when we mean that something is nice.
-When we want to have a party, we say 'Let's jam soon!' and a barbecue is called a 'braai'.
+When we want to have a party, which we call 'jol', we say 'Let's jam soon!' and a barbecue is called a 'braai'.